SCarlsen7757/R3EServerRaceResult/README.md

 **Grouping Strategies:**
 - `Monthly`: Groups races by calendar month (default)
 - `RaceCount`: Groups races by a fixed number per championship (requires `RacesPerChampionship` and optionally `ChampionshipStartDate`)
+- `Custom`: Allows advanced grouping by specifying custom championship boundaries, such as explicit start/end dates or other criteria.
+Requires additional configuration (see `CustomChampionshipGroupingStrategy.cs` and relevant settings).

 ### Running with Docker Compose